 Unlocked phones give you freedom.

-For those travelling outside of the EU zone for long periods of time, it’s usually infinitely cheaper to pick up a local deal.
+For those traveling outside of the EU zone for long periods of time, it’s usually infinitely cheaper to pick up a local deal.
 Maybe you want to keep your phone free from bloatware and avoid inbuilt carrier apps.
 Maybe you just don’t want the hassle of unlocking your phone in a year or so to resell it for the maximum value.

 These are just a few of the many scenarios where an unlocked device can be a lifesaver, and it’s why consumer groups in the U.K. are pushing mobile providers to unlock all handsets automatically either at point of purchase or the end of a contract.